Helmut Koch (conductor): Recordings

 Koch's recordings of Monteverdi's L'Orfeo in 1949, with the Solistenvereinigung and the Kammerochester, and of Folk songs and madrigals of the 17th and 18th centuries were awarded the Grand Prix du Disque.
 He conducted Ein deutsches Requiem by Brahms in the 1950s, with soloists Anna Tomowa-Sintow and Günther Leib.
 Beginning in the 1960s, he recorded Mozart works, including the Great Mass in C minor and the operas Bastien und Bastienne and Der Schauspieldirektor.
 He recorded Haydn's Die Schöpfung, concertos by Telemann and Vivaldi, and Bach's Brandenburg Concertos.
-His repertoire also included works by Mendelssohn and contemporary music.
+His repertoire also included works by Mendelssohn and contemporary classical music.
 In particular, he promoted the works Hanns Eisler, Fritz Geißler, Ernst Hermann Meyer, and Ruth Zechlin.